sjpollard/COMS20011_2020/labs/README.md

 ## Clone Lab sheet to Lab Machine
 This allows you to clone the lab sheet to lab machine using terminal.

-1. Open the terminal in the Linux remote desktop, or through `ssh` (option 3).
+1. Open the terminal in the Linux remote desktop, or through `ssh` (option 3) from your local machine.

 2. Clone the lab repository from Github to your lab machine.
 ```